johannyu/The-Dungeon/README.md

 # The-Dungeon
-To view the scripts, go to The Dungeon > Assets > Scripts
+To view the scripts, go to FinalDungeon > Assets > Scripts